Ascot Vale

 How does the suburb of Ascot Vale's income rank nationally?

-The suburb of Ascot Vale's income level is among the highest in Australia according to the latest ATO data aggregated by AreaSearch for FY-23.
-The suburb of Ascot Vale's median income among taxpayers is $60,331 and the average income stands at $82,886, which compares to figures for Greater Melbourne's of $57,688 and $75,164 respectively.
+The suburb of Ascot Vale shows a median taxpayer income of $60,331 and an average of $82,886 according to the latest postcode level ATO data aggregated by AreaSearch for FY-23.
+This is extremely high nationally, contrasting with Greater Melbourne's median income of $57,688 and average income of $75,164.
 Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $65,308 (median) and $89,724 (average) as of September 2025.

 What is the disposable income in the suburb of Ascot Vale?